antony-a1/ivory/doc/content-store.md

 ### keys

-Keys are simply convenient identifiers for refering to values.
+Keys are simply convenient identifiers for referring to values.
 All keys must consist of only alpha-numeric characters or hyphens '-' if a separator is required.
 This (enforced) convention is somewhat arbitrary, but forces a level of consistency and will also allow for